Ashley leads the Associate Competencies Engagement (ACE) Program for the firm’s litigation associates.

 Overview

-• Employment discrimination claims under federal, state, and local statutes and claims brought under the Fair Labor Standards Act
+• Employment discrimination claims under federal, state, and local statutes and claims brought under the Fair Labor Standards Act;

-• Wrongful termination, retaliation, and whistleblowing cases
+• Wrongful termination, retaliation, and whistleblowing cases; and

-• State law contract and tort claims
+• State law contract and tort claims.

 News & Insights